 While video is widely accepted as an art form and collected by contemporary art museums, this is less true of other forms of electronic art sold by the gallery.
 Holograms by an English artist with one name - Alexander - are suspended from the gallery ceiling.
-Eerie cagelike forms in a rainbow of colors seem to hang in space.
-Kennedy is fond of one titled "War Into Peace."
-He jostles a visitor into the most advantageous position to point out that a barbed-wire globe gives way to the shape of a cross in negative space.
-Another room bears the world's largest hologram, according to Alexander, a 6-by-3-foot ment is an interesting one because dream image of a nude woman lying in a hammock, being watched by a single eye and a sea monster.
+Eerie cage-like forms in a rainbow of colors seem to hang in space.
+Kennedy is fond of one titled War Into Peace.
+He jostles a visitor into the most advantageous position to point out that a barbed-wire globe gives way to the shape of a dross in negative space.
+Another room bears the world's largest hologram, according to Alexander, a 6 by 3 foot dream image of a nude woman in a hammock, being watched by a single eye and a sea monster.

-In another corner of the gallery, a black plexiglass monitor by Guy Marsden bears the moving image of circular helix that changes shapes artists.
-Our desire is to give access and colors when you twiddle some to the public." and colors when you twiddle some knobs.
-It sells for \$2,500, and the abstract images.
-Richard Kennedy first became interested in technokinetic art when doing displays with video and holography for his Manhattan boutique Lifestyle.
-"I wanted to com-municate more and facilitate communication for others," he says.
-"What's filling people's time these days is garbage and we felt we nted to make available work that fills people's time in a worthwhile

-Kennedys bristle at the remark that, for one visitor, the impact is like that of a lava lamp.
-Elsewhere in the gallery, the walls are hung with graphics that were drawn by computers by such artists as Mark Lindquist and Sorensen.
+In another corner of the gallery, a black plexiglass monitor by Guy Marsden bears the moving image of circular helix that changes shapes and colors when you twiddle some knobs.
+It sells for \$2,500, and the Kennedy's bristle at the remark that, for one visitor, the impact is like that of a lava lamp.
+Elsewhere in the gallery, the walls are hung which graphics that were drawn by computers by such artists as Mark Lindquist and Sorenson.